flhofer/docker_tutorial/#1_Container/README.md

 ## Using Dockerfiles

 Sometimes these process tends to be laborious.
-In addition, if you have to repeat it because of some minor changes, the manual and interactive approach gets to laborious.
-Thus there is an other way to create custom imanges: the Dockerfile.
+In addition, if you have to repeat it because of some minor changes, the manual and interactive approach gets too tedious.
+Thus, there is an other way to create custom imanges: the Dockerfile.

 A Dockerfile contains all the steps needed to create the desired image and does not need any manual intervention (if done right).
 Thus, let's try to create one for the previous python app example.

-We don't need to get images.
-Previously we started from `ubuntu:latest`, and we specify exacly this.
-In a new empty file called Dockerfile, add this line.
+For this approach we don't need to get any image.
+Previously we needed the `ubuntu:latest` image and had to download it manually.
+In this case, we just specify exacly this and docker does the rest.
+In a new empty file called Dockerfile, add this line:

 ```sh
 FROM ubuntu:latest
 ```

 The next thing we did, is to install Python.
 The `RUN` command defines what to execute inside the container.
-It can also be mutliple lines with an `\` to escape.
-Let's add
+It can also be mutliple lines with an `\` to escape at the end of the previous line.
+Let's add the installation commands we used

 ```sh
 RUN apt-get update && \